-In the UK, all European legislation that was in place on 31 December 2020 was onshored into UK law, subject to certain amendments.
-In Oct 2021, the PRA published PS22/21 Implementation of Basel standards - Final rules.
-The final rules specified how the PRA implements the remaining Basel standards with the PRA rules set out in PS22/21.
+In the UK, all EU legislation that was in place on 31 December 2020 was onshored into UK law, subject to certain amendments.
+In Oct 2021, the PRA published PS22/21 Implementation of Basel standards - Final rules and 'The UK leverage ratio framework' in PS21/21.
+The final rules specified how the PRA implements the remaining Basel standards with the PRA rules set out in those policy statements.